Preparation and Admission

 - Certification and Licensure:

-BSN -CNA (Certified Nursing Assistant) course required, active certification or employments documentation of equivalent CNA skills, within last three years
+BSN -CNA (Certified Nursing Assistant) course required, active certification or employment documentation of equivalent CNA skills, within last three years

 RN to BSN - active RN License